• Home

 • Dark Brown Sugar- I use this instead of granulated for added moisture like in my Dark Chocolate Sugar Cookies.

 • Molasses- The secret ingredient!
 I use a tablespoon of unsulphured molasses.
-Without it, the cookies will dry up the next day.
+Without it, the cookies are drier next day.

 • Chocolate Chips- To keep vegan, make sure to use gluten free/vegan chocolate chips.
 I love these allergy friendly chocolate chips.